eugenechamberofsecrets/eugenechamberofsecrets.github.io/README.md

 <br>c.
 Where it says, Caption goes here, provide a caption or delete that entire line.
 <br>d.
 Paste the edited code under the `<h1>` tag.

-Here's what it should look like after you add the first image
+Here's what it should look like after you add two images:
 ```
 <html lang="en">
 <head>